sandro-sikic/proxy/README.md

 To add a container to the reverse proxy, you need to do the following:

 - Add environment variables to the container you want to proxy
-- Connect the container to the `proxy_nginx` network
+- Connect the container to the `proxy_network` network

 example